Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Experimental Results

 In a summary, when training and test margin dynamics share similar phase transitions, both theorems we developed can be used to predict test (generalization) error via normalized training margins, even leaving us data-dependent early stopping rule to avoid overfitting when data is noisy.
 However, below we shall see a different scenario when training and test margin dynamics are of distinct phase transitions, such a prediction fails as Breiman's dilemma.

-\subsection{Failure: Breiman's Dilemma and Phase Transitions in Margin Dynamics}
+\subsection{Failure: Distinct Phase Transitions in Margin Dynamics and Breiman's Dilemma}

-In this section, we show that when the expressive power of models are comparable to data complexity, the dynamics of training margin distributions and that of test margin distributions share similar phase transitions which enables us to predict generalization (test) error utilizing the theorems in this paper.
-However, when model complexity arbitrarily increase to be over-expressive against the dataset, the training margins can be monotonically improved to undergo different phase transitions to that of test margin dynamics, then the prediction power is lost.
+In this part, when model complexity arbitrarily increase to be over-expressive against the dataset, the training margins can be monotonically improved, while high test margin dynamics undergoes a distinct phase transition of decrease-increase.
+In this case the prediction power of training margin based bounds is lost and overfitting may set in.
 This exhibits Breiman's dilemma in neural networks.

 We conduct three sets of experiments in the following.